-It can be common and fluid.
 Breath in through your nose and out through your mouth.
-However, practicing disciplines like yoga or Pilates improve your posture.
+However, by also practicing disciplines like yoga or pilates will improve your posture and relieve back pain.

 On the other hand, by learning to manage your breathing, oxygen reaches every corner of your body.
 This helps you to fight back pain too.